Pistol Bags

 Alternatively, synthetic materials such as fiberglass and polymer are lightweight, durable, and resistant to weather changes.
 They are also less expensive than wood.

-The choice of material depends on the user’s preference, but it is crucial to consider the intended use of the rifle.
+The choice of material depends on the user’s preference, but it is crucial to consider the rifle’s intended use.

 If the rifle is for hunting, a lightweight synthetic material may be ideal for long treks in the wilderness